 An atypical carcinoid tumour is a type of lung cancer made up of neuroendocrine cells.
 In the lung, this tumour starts from the neuroendocrine cells normally found in the walls of the airways and is often located in the central part of the lung near the heart.
 Since it is closely associated with airways, it can block and lead to the collapse of the lung.
 It can also invade the airway which can lead to coughing up blood.

 Compared to other types of lung cancer, atypical carcinoid tumours are slow-growing but they can still spread away from the lungs to other parts of the body.
-The movement of cancer cells to another part of the body is called metastasis.

 The diagnosis of atypical carcinoid is usually made after a small sample of tissue is removed from the lung in a procedure called a biopsy or a fine needle aspiration (FNA).
 However, imaging can also lead a doctor to suspect carcinoid.

 When examined under the microscope, atypical carcinoid tumours are made up of cells that all look very similar.
 Pathologists often describe the nucleus of the cell as “salt and pepper” because the chromatin or genetic material looks like small dark dots on a white background.

 In order to make the diagnosis of an atypical carcinoid tumour, your pathologists will count the number of mitotic figures (tumour cells dividing to create new tumour cells).
 The diagnosis of an atypical carcinoid tumour in the lung requires between 2 and 10 mitotic figures over an area of 2 square millimetres or 10 high-powered fields of magnification.
 Your pathologist will also look for a type of cell death called necrosis.